AustralianSynchrotron/asci-docs/getting_started.rst

 **Online vs offline**

-If you are currently performing an experiment on the XFM or IMBL beamlines you will have access to an "Online" environment.
+If you are currently performing an experiment on the XFM, MCT or IMBL beamlines you will have access to an "Online" environment.
 This environment will run on a dedicated compute node so that you won't be competing for system resources with other users.